EIP-DeckedOut-Orga/eip-visual-editor-package/TYPEDOC_SETUP.md

 Created `.github/workflows/deploy-docs.yml`:
 - Triggers on push to `main` branch
 - Generates documentation
-- Deploys to GitHub Pages automatically
+- Deploys to server at `/var/www/dev/docs/editor/`
-- Uses GitHub Actions deployment environment
+- Runs on self-hosted runner with direct server access

 ### 5. Documentation
 - `DOCUMENTATION.md`: Complete guide for writing and maintaining docs